scvalex/ltc/reference/README.md

 This is an overview of what Akamai does -- it serves static and dynamic content from the "Internet's Edge".
 It focuses on the user's perspective so it doesn't contain anything useful to us.

+### Redis replication \cite{redis-replication}

+"If you set up a slave, upon connection it sends a SYNC command.
+And it doesn't matter if it's the first time it has connected or if it's a reconnection.

+The master then starts background saving, and collects all new commands received that will modify the dataset.
+When the background saving is complete, the master transfers the database file to the slave, which saves it on disk, and then loads it into memory.
+The master will then send to the slave all accumulated commands, and all new commands received from clients that will modify the dataset.
+This is done as a stream of commands and is in the same format of the Redis protocol itself."